eight857/GameWorks_NEW/HairWorks_Ue4_ReleaseNotes.md

 * Improved performance.

 Fix:
+* Fixed a bug that fog doesn't affect hairs.
 * Fixed a problem that D3D compiler DLL is not found.
 * Removed the stutter when a HairWorks component is created.
 We now create HairWorks assets and compile shaders at loading time instead of rendering time.
 * HairWorks component now has right bounding box.